Dans-labs/dariah/docs/Functionality/Business.md

     including their criteria entry records and review entry records get `frozen`.

+    Moreover, the contribution will be consolidated,
+    displayable on the interface,
-    (✗) Moreover, the contribution will be consolidated and a pdf report can be generated from the consolidated record on demand.
+    (✗) and a pdf report
+    can be generated from the consolidated record on demand.

 ### Consolidation